armsultan/nginx-basics/docs/labs/nginx_api/live_monitoring.md

  * Use [demo.nginx.com](https://demo.nginx.com) for demo purposes
  * Use the NGINX Plus API to read live monitoring metrics on NGINX Plus
+ * Interact with the NGINX Plus API using both [Postman](https://www.postman.com) and [`cURL`](https://curl.haxx.se)

-## Exercise 1: Explore the Live Activity Monitoring JSON Feed​ from demo.nginx.com
+## Exercise 1: Explore the Live Activity Monitoring JSON Feed​ from demo.nginx.com using Postman:

 When you access the API, NGINX Plus returns a JSON‑formatted document containing the current statistics.
 You can request complete statistics at `/api/[api-version]/`, where `[api-version]` is the version number of the NGINX Plus API.

 Lets look at the Live Activity Monitoring JSON Feed​ in detail.
-For the demo purpose we can take two approach:
-- Make API calls using Postman tool.
-- Make API calls using `curl` and parse JSON data using `jq` from command line.

-## Going Over demo using Postman:
+In this section, we will use `Postman` to interact with the NGINX API.
+In the Optional section below, we can reproduce the same steps using `curl`

 1. Open `Postman` tool found on the desktop

    ![Open Postman app](media/Postman1_2020-08-26.png)